Culture Mix, Spice Mix

 Established in 1953, Singapore’s oldest Peranakan restaurant serves an irresistable ayam buah keluak and other authentic dishes.

-A Chat with Christina Keilthy – Co-owner of Godmama Restaurant & Bar
+Christina Keilthy – Co-owner of Godmama Restaurant & Bar

 The restaurant is a tribute to Godma Monica and Mama June, doyennes of Peranakan food in your family.
 Tell us more about the Peranakan cooking culture they’ve passed on to you.